What our Chartered status means for you

 ADMINISTRATION OF THE TRANSFER

-If the client wishes to go ahead, we will discuss the relevant forms that need completing and on receipt, we will liaise with the ceding and receiving schemes to administer the transfer.
+If at this point you wish to go ahead with our recommendation, we will discuss the relevant forms that need completing and on receipt, we will liaise with the ceding and receiving schemes to administer the transfer.